Frequently Asked Questions - mp3TrueEdit™

 2. Question: I tried to join two audio files and I received this error message: “incompatible file fragment cannot be opened: ...”.
 Why is that?

-You can join MP3 audio files only if the MP3 compression formats are compatible, for example, sampling frequency (expressed in Hz) must be same and mono and stereo formats cannot be mixed with each other.
-If the bit rate is different, it is still compatible but the exported MP3 file will be converted to a variable bitrate (VBR) file format.
+You can join audio files only if the file type (MP3 or AAC) and file compression formats are compatible, for example, sampling frequency (expressed in Hz) must be same and mono and stereo formats cannot be mixed with each other.
+If the bit rate is different, it is still compatible but the exported MP3 or AAC file will be converted to a variable bitrate (VBR) file format.

 3. Question: Why are the ‘Play’ or ‘Play Selection’ buttons sometimes disabled?